epignatelli/helx/README.md

 - Use the `helx.experiment` namespace to run experiments on your local machine, on a cluster, or on the cloud
 - Use the `helx.base` namespace to access the most common RL data structures and functions (e.g., a Ring buffer)

+## Why HELX?
+HELX is designed to be easy to use, easy to extend, and easy to read.
+- No 2000 lines of code files
+- No multiple inheritance hierarchies where behaviours get lost in the middle
+- No complex abstractions that hide the underlying code

 Each namespace provides a single, standardised interface to all agents, environments and experiment runners.

 ## Installation